notsage817/Data-Engineer/Data warehouse in cloud/Data warehouse.md

 - A data warehouse is a system than retrieves and consolidates data periodically from the source systems into a dimensional or normalized data store.It usually keeps years of history and is queried for business intelligence or other analytical activities.
 It is typically updated in batches, not everytime a trsaction happens in the source system
 ### Dimensional Model
 The dimensional model is designed to
-a.
-Make it easy for business users to work with the data
++ Make it easy for business users to work with the data
-b.
-Improve analytical queries performance
++ Improve analytical queries performance